blacklightpy/vaultofknowledge/Automated Tests.md

 ## Types of tests
 There are several types of tests.
 Some are:
-- Unit Tests
+- Unit Tests - Technical Details
-- Acceptance Tests
+- Acceptance Tests - Business demands
 - E2E Tests